gseg-ethz/F2S3_pc_deformation_monitoring/docs/installation_ubuntu2004.md

 ```

 ## Virtual environment
-We tested f2s3 with (mini)anaconda.
+We tested f2s3 with (mini)anaconda and virtualenv.
 In the following we present the steps based on conda and pip.

 ## PyTorch